Some parts of this page may be machine-translated.

 3. The Impact of Changes in Machinery Regulations on Companies

-The introduction of the EU Machinery Directive presents new challenges for industrial machinery manufacturers and related companies.
+The introduction of the EU Machinery Directive presents new challenges for manufacturers of industrial machinery and related companies.
 In particular, the obligation to provide safety information and user manuals in the official languages of each EU member state has been strengthened based on Articles 21/22, necessitating rapid and high-precision responses in multiple languages.
-How will this impact the company's workflow and costs?
+How will this impact the workflow and costs of companies?

 Due to changes in machinery regulations, industrial machinery manufacturers are required to create new instruction manuals and send them to their customers.
-This will increase the work of translating and preparing documents that comply with regulations in each country and are available in the respective languages.
+This will increase the work of translating and preparing documents in compliance with regulations for each country, accommodating the languages of each country.
 In particular, there may be cases where previously used translations are no longer applicable, making the need for new high-precision translations urgent, which raises concerns about the complexity of workflows and decreased efficiency.

 Enhancement of Regulatory Compliance and Quality Assurance